 The story illustrates the loving help of God the Father, Son, and Holy Spirit.
 The Holy Trinity has been actively helping God’s people since Creation, sometimes in miraculous ways, often behind the scenes.
 Then God the Son came down in Jesus Christ to help us and save us wonderfully.
 And the Savior promises to send God the Spirit to continue His work and to be with us and in us forever!

 The Greek word for Helper in the ESV is Paraclete and can also be translated Advocate, Comforter, or Counselor.
 The word literally means one called alongside to help.
-The Holy Spirit guides and protects Christ’s people through life’s storms, like that Coast Guard cutter escorted the sailboat to safe harbor.
+The Holy Spirit guides and protects Christ’s people through life’s storms, like that Coast Guard cutter escorting the sailboat to safe harbor.

 The Spirit buffers us from the raging storms of life—mental, emotional, physical, and spiritual troubles.
 He is there beside us to teach us, rebuke us, correct us, and train us in righteousness so we are thoroughly equipped for every good work.
 The Holy Spirit will guide us through this life, until we are safely home with God in the new world to come.